Register as someone’s guarantor

 The one time you could find your credit file and score affected is if both you and the borrower refuse to pay and we are forced to take court action, where the court judges that you must pay and you still refuse.
 In these circumstances, after 28 days the court will record the judgement on your file.

 We write back details of the loan to the borrower’s credit file with all 3 major credit reference agencies.
-If paid on time this will help them to build their credit score and eventually they’ll be able to borrow from other lenders.
+If paid in full and on time this could help them to build their credit score and eventually they’ll be able to borrow from other lenders.